robnewman/quilt-pagila-data/README.md

 [quilt-py3] $ ipython kernel install --user --name=quilt-py3
 ```

-Now you can `import` Python packages into your notebook from your virtual environment.
+Now you can simply `import` Python packages into your notebook from your virtual environment.

 ### 4.2.
 Ensure your notebook has the ability to benchmark queries

-The whole point of this blog post is to benchmark the performance of SQL vs. CSV files vs. Quilt, so we need to install a [Juypter notebook extension](https://github.com/ipython-contrib/jupyter_contrib_nbextensions) that allows benchmarking.
+The whole point of this article is to benchmark the performance of SQL vs. Quilt data packages, so we need to install a [Juypter notebook extension](https://github.com/ipython-contrib/jupyter_contrib_nbextensions) that allows benchmarking.
 A popular one is the  [ExecuteTime](https://github.com/ipython-contrib/jupyter_contrib_nbextensions/tree/master/src/jupyter_contrib_nbextensions/nbextensions/execute_time) extension.
-This displays (1) when the last execution of a code cell occurred, and (2) how long it took (in milliseconds).
+This displays (1) when the last execution of a code cell occurred, and (2) how long it took.
 Install the suite of user-contributed Jupyter extensions with the following command:

 ```bash
 [quilt-py3] $ jupyter contrib nbextension install --user